Description And Comments

 Part of the genius of creating Diagon Alley at USF is that it is connected to Hogsmeade at IOA by the Hogwarts Express, just as in the novels and films.
 The counterpart to Universal Studios' King's Cross is Hogsmeade Station, which lies within the footprint of the Dragon Challenge roller coaster and provides pedestrian access to Hogsmeade and IOA’s Lost Continent themed area.

 Go here for a full description of the Hogwarts Express experience.

 - Open for Early Park Admission.

-On days of low-to-average attendance, disembarking guests will be allowed directly into Hogsmeade, less than a minute’s walk away.
-On days of heavy attendance, they’ll be directed to the bridge between The Lost Continent and Jurassic Park, where they’ll have to either queue to enter Hogsmeade or obtain a free timed-entry ticket to visit The Wizarding World at a specified time.
+On most days, disembarking guests will be allowed directly into Hogsmeade, less than a minute’s walk away.
+On peak days when the area reaches capacity, they’ll be directed to the bridge between The Lost Continent and Jurassic Park, where they’ll have to either queue to enter Hogsmeade or obtain a free timed-entry ticket to visit The Wizarding World at a specified time.